mtorre4580/dApps/README.md

 The Ethereum Virtual Machine enables the Ethereum blockchain to be programmable.
 Ethereum Smart Contracts are written in high level programming languages like [Solidity](https://docs.soliditylang.org/en/v0.8.10/), which have to be compiled down to Ethereum Virtual Machine (EVM) code

+## web3

+[web3](https://www.npmjs.com/package/web3) library to be able to communicate with the Smart Contract